Escola v. Coca-Cola Bottling Co.: Background

+Both the Court of Appeal and Supreme Court opinions recounted only the most important material facts.

 Plaintiff Gladys Escola was a waitress in a restaurant.
 She was putting away glass bottles of Coca-Cola when one of the bottles spontaneously exploded in her hand.
 She suffered a deep five-inch cut, which severed the blood vessels, nerves, and muscles of the thumb and palm of the hand.

 The top portion of the bottle, with the cap, remained in her hand, and the lower portion fell to the floor but did not break.
 The broken bottle was not produced at the trial, as the pieces had been thrown away by an employee of the restaurant shortly after the accident.
 Escola, however, described the broken pieces, and a diagram of the bottle was made showing the location of the "fracture line," where the bottle broke in two.
 One of Coca-Cola's delivery drivers was called as a witness by plaintiff, and he testified that he had seen other bottles of Coca-Cola in the past explode and had found broken bottles in the warehouse when he took the cases out but that he did not know what made them blow up.

+A 2003 book provided more details recovered from the appellate briefs.
+The accident occurred on August 21, 1941, at approximately 6:00 p.m. in Tiny's Waffle Shop in Merced, California.
+Escola had begun to restock the restaurant refrigerator with bottles of Coca-Cola delivered two days earlier, when the fourth one suddenly exploded in her hand.
+After she recovered, she had permanent tenderness and pain at the scar site which left her partially incapacitated in her occupation as a waitress.
+She filed a workers' compensation claim with the Industrial Accident Commission but was granted only $42.60 in compensation, which did not cover her medical expenses or lost wages.
+That was when she decided to file a lawsuit and sued the company who had supplied the bottles, the Coca-Cola Bottling Company of Fresno.

 Escola was represented at trial by legendary litigator Melvin Belli, then in the early stage of his career.
 He later acknowledged in his own autobiography that he did not then fully comprehend that her case would become a far-reaching landmark case.
 The jury returned a verdict for the plaintiff, following the doctrine of res ipsa loquitur.
+According to the 2003 book, the jury awarded monetary damages of $2,900 to Escola.